paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

   (C) monitor the execution of such projects by the service-level innovation organizations.

-(9) Serve as the principal liaison between the Department of Defense, nontraditional defense contractors, investors in nontraditional defense companies, and departments and agencies of the Federal Government pursing 22 So in original.
-Probably should be “pursuing”. nontraditional capabilities similar to those pursued by the Department.
+(9) Serve as the principal liaison between the Department of Defense, nontraditional defense contractors, investors in nontraditional defense companies, and departments and agencies of the Federal Government pursuing nontraditional capabilities similar to those pursued by the Department.

 (10) Lead engagement with industry, academia, and other nongovernment entities to develop—